 Mentorship Academy: Supporting Local, Disadvantaged Youth

-Nick Deiuliis is helping to launch a new mentorship Academy focused on providing access to greater opportunities for urban and rural youth within economically disadvantaged communities in Western Pennsylvania.
+In 2021, Nick Deiuliis helped to launch a new mentorship Academy focused on providing access to greater opportunities for urban and rural youth within economically disadvantaged communities in Western Pennsylvania.

 – NICK DEIULIIS

 - Helping fill gaps that are leaving wide swaths of the regional population behind and discouraging access to middle-class, family-sustaining careers.

 - Developing a community of young, socio-economically diverse leaders and provide them an actionable path to a life well lived and family-sustaining career opportunities in the bedrock industries of energy, manufacturing, and small business.